payamparvizi/sapps-rl/Quadcopter_Environment/README.md

-# Quadcopter Control Environment
+# Quadcopter Control Environment (Crazyflie 2.1)

 This directory contains the **real-world quadcopter control environment** used to evaluate **State-Adaptive Proportional Policy Smoothing (SAPPS)** in the paper:

 **Adaptive Policy Regularization for Smooth Control in Reinforcement Learning**

-The experiments demonstrate the applicability of SAPPS to **physical robotic systems**, highlighting its ability to produce smooth and stable control signals under real-world noise and disturbances.
+The experiments are conducted on a **Bitcraze Crazyflie 2.1 nano quadcopter** and demonstrate the effectiveness of SAPPS in producing **smooth, stable, and hardware-safe control policies** under real-world noise, delays, and disturbances.

 ---

 ## Overview

-The quadcopter experiments are designed to validate SAPPS beyond simulation by deploying learned policies on a **nano quadcopter** platform.
-Unlike simulated environments, real-world control introduces sensor noise, actuator delays, and unmodeled dynamics, making policy smoothness critical for stable operation.
+While simulation benchmarks are useful for controlled evaluation, real-world robotic systems introduce additional challenges, including sensor noise, actuator delays, communication latency, and unmodeled dynamics.
+These effects can significantly amplify high-frequency oscillations in learned policies.

-This environment formulates the quadcopter hovering task as a **continuous-control Markov Decision Process (MDP)** and enables the evaluation of policy smoothness and performance on real hardware.
+This environment formulates quadcopter hovering as a **continuous-control Markov Decision Process (MDP)** and enables training and deployment of reinforcement learning policies on physical hardware.
+It is specifically designed to evaluate whether SAPPS improves:

+- control smoothness,
+- actuator efficiency, and
+- stability during real-world flight.

 ---

+## Hardware Platform

+- **Quadcopter**: Bitcraze Crazyflie 2.1
+- **Radio**: Crazyradio PA
+- **Sensor Deck**: Flow Deck v2
+- **Task**: Altitude stabilization (hovering)

+The Crazyflie platform is selected due to its widespread use in research, lightweight design, and sensitivity to control oscillations.

+---

-## Key Characteristics
+## Environment Characteristics

-- **Platform**
-  Nano quadcopter equipped with onboard sensors for attitude and altitude estimation.

 - **Observation Space**
-  Low-dimensional state representation including position, velocity, and attitude-related measurements.
+  Low-dimensional state representation including altitude, vertical velocity, and attitude-related measurements.

 - **Action Space**
-  Continuous motor command signals controlling thrust and stabilization.
+  Continuous control commands corresponding to motor thrust adjustments.

 - **Disturbances**
-  Sensor noise, actuator delays, and external perturbations inherent to physical systems.
+  Sensor noise, actuator delays, communication latency, and external perturbations.

 - **Reward Function**
-  Designed to encourage stable hovering while penalizing excessive control oscillations.
+  Encourages stable hovering while penalizing excessive action fluctuations.

-This setup emphasizes **actuator efficiency**, **control smoothness**, and **robustness**.
+This setup emphasizes **smooth control**, **robustness**, and **hardware safety**.

 ---